Aryojaam/giTerminal/README.md

 ## Development
 on linux you need `inotify-tools` to make the development process easier.
 Install it with `sudo apt-get install inotify-tools`.
 Then run `./filewatcher.sh` and go wild! `filewatcher.sh` copies the files into your $HOME folder on save so the executables using the commands `giterminal` and `giterminalUpdater` are always up to date.

-If you don't want to use the tool, I would recommend using `./install` to keep your executable giterminal up to date
+If you don't want to use the tool, I would recommend using `./installer` to keep your executable files up to date